canonical/ubuntu-boards-documentation/reference/raspberry-pi.rst

 UART console
 ============

-The UART console is accessible via the GPIO header on all models *except* the Pi 5.
-Assuming the typical colouring of USB to TTL serial adapters the following connections have to be made:
+The :term:`UART` console is accessible via the :term:`GPIO` header on all models *except* the Pi 5.
+Assuming the typical colouring of USB to :term:`TTL` serial adapters the following connections have to be made:

 =========== ==========
 Board       Adapter